 Special Opportunities

-The Department of Chemistry and Biochemistry Honors Program is available to students pursuing either of the ACS-certified bachelor of science in chemistry tracks.
-To participate in the chemistry honors program, students must complete the course requirements for either track in the ACS-certified bachelor of science in chemistry degree:
+The Department of Chemistry and Biochemistry Honors Program is available to students pursuing the BCh degree in the chemistry or biochemistry concentration.
+To participate in the chemistry honors program, students must complete the course requirements for either concentration of the BCh degree and meet the following requirements:

 Students are invited to apply for admission to the Chemistry Honors Program on the basis of performance in introductory chemistry courses.
 Students may apply online using the chemistry honors application.
 Contact the Department of Chemistry & Biochemistry director of undergraduate studies for more details.